 The possibilities are endless.
 Just imagine if you have a motorized shade in your children’s rooms… While you are in the kitchen enjoying your morning coffee, you realize it’s late and you still can’t hear your kids getting up for school.
 To help them wake up, you pick up your iPad, and with a single swipe of your finger, voila!, their blinds are opened without you even having to step foot in their room!

-In all of these great explanations why motorized shades are so convenient and easy to operate, the number one reason why most of my clients ask about motorized shades is because their furniture, or even their teenager’s pile of clothes, is blocking the access to the blind’s pull cords.
+In all of these great explanations why motorized shades are so convenient and easy to operate, the number one reason why most of my clients ask about motorized shades is that their furniture, or their teenager’s pile of clothes, is blocking the access to the blind’s pull cords.

 In spite of all these benefits, you might think that the cost of automatic blinds would outweigh the practical application.
 However, over the years they have become more and more affordable, as well as user-friendly.
 Furthermore, their cost can be off-set by the long-term energy savings from decreasing both your heating and cooling bills.
 There are numerous companies that provide excellent automatic systems, including:

-If you would like an estimate on motorizing your window coverings, contact me through my website.
+If you would like an estimate on motorizing your window coverings, contact me at firstname.lastname@example.org

 Latest posts by Nancy DeVries (see all)